tarunpreet-kaur/tarunpreet-kaur.github.io/aboutme.md

 title: About me
 ---

 Hi, My name is Tarunpreet Kaur and I am from New Delhi, India.
 I love travel, photography, fashion & learning various dance forms.

-Some of my dance & dress-up photo & video shoots are available at @ [Misty Bolly Dances](https://tarunpreetkaur.com/Misty-Bolly-Dances.html) & [Misty DressUp Diaries](https://tarunpreetkaur.com/Misty-DressUp-Diaries.html)
+Some of my dance video shoots are available at @ [Misty Bolly Dances](https://tarunpreetkaur.com/Misty-Bolly-Dances.html).

 Over the past years, I have visited so many beautiful places.
 I am an organized person & I prepare my travel plans very carefully.
 Sharing some of my detailed itineraries with you @ [Misty Travel Diaries](https://tarunpreetkaur.com/Misty-Travel-Diaries.html).
 I am sure this site will help you plan some of your exotic holidays in an easier manner :) Do take a minute to check it out!

 Another thing that I like to do is dressing up for formal occasions.
-Some dressup styles below.

-**My Story**
+Sharing some of the pictures from these occasions

 | ![About Me (4)](assets/img/About Me/About Me (4).jpg)        | ![About Me (15)](assets/img/About Me/About Me (15).jpg)      |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |